 10.20 Why breastfeeding is important everyone’s health Dr Russell Viner, Paediatrician and President, Royal College of Paediatrics and Child Health (from March 18)

 Session: Strengthening breastfeeding in the UK

-11.45 Using the WBTi findings and recommendations for the UK Helen Gray IBCLC and Clare Meynell IBCLC, Joint Coordinators, World Breastfeeding Trends Initiative (WBTi) UK
+11.45 The WBTi findings and recommendations for the UK Helen Gray IBCLC and Clare Meynell IBCLC, Joint Coordinators, World Breastfeeding Trends Initiative (WBTi) UK

 12.05 Education and training of health visitors and other health professionals through the Baby Friendly Initiative Sue Ashmore, UNICEF, Baby Friendly Initiative

 12.25 The impact of breastfeeding on mental health Dr Amy Brown, Associate Professor and maternal and infant health researcher, Swansea University

 Session: Breastfeeding in the community – what works?

-14:00 The importance of peer support Gill Thompson, Reader & Associate Professor in Perinatal Health, MAINN, UCLAN, and Louise Hunt, PhD student
+14:00 The importance and challenges of peer support Dr Gill Thompson, Reader & Associate Professor in Perinatal Health, MAINN, UCLAN, and Louise Hunt, PhD student

 14.15 The role of the infant feeding specialist Lyndsey Hookway, Paediatric nurse, HV and IBCLC